First off, who here knows what ‘stress’ really is? We know what it feels like, and we know our body reacts to it, but what is it actually?

 Increased responsibility

-When more is added to your plate and you feel like you can’t say no to new tasks.
+When more is added to your plate but you feel like you can’t say no to new tasks.
 If work isn’t distributed evenly, it can seem unfair.
 Feelings of unfairness can be a significant cause of stress.

 Job performance and satisfaction